shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **failed to check SHIELD health** - an internal error occurred
+- **failed to check SHIELD health**:
-  and should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

 ## SHIELD Authentication